dodo-game-tools/DGTools-Forms/README.md

     }
 	```

-	- **Create your custom field**.
+	**2) Create your custom field**.
 Like the attribute, you'll have to override FormField or a child of it.
 Follow this template :

 	```
 	public class MyCustomField : FormField<{my custom type}, CustomFieldAttribute>